 We also note that Crimes Act1900 now has a separate division "Voyeurism and related offences" (Division 15B) which may be relevant if voyeurism and the like is involved.
 You should obtain legal advice on whether this Division may apply to actions of your neighbours.

 Privacy NSW has the power to investigate and seek to conciliate a complaint about conduct that interferes with an individual’s privacy generally.
 However if the person complained about refuses to compromise, the action we can take is limited.

 Alternatively you could try to have the matter resolved by way of mediation through your local Community Justice Centre.
-For details of this process, please contact the Community Justice Centres on 1800 990 777.
+For details of this process, please contact the Community Justice Centres in your state.

 There is some interesting information about audio recording contained in this excerpt from the NSW Attorney General which was obtained by the local newspaper Clarence valley Review when they inquired about council recording video and audio in the council chamber foyer.

 See also this article by privatei.com.au about Listening Devices .
 It contains information on audio recording for for all states.